BioinformaticsMUSC/leafCutter_pipe/README.md

 2. **Conda environment issues**: Clear conda cache with `conda clean --all`
 3. **Path errors**: Ensure all file paths in config are absolute paths
 4. **Using existing STAR index**: Make sure the existing index was built with the same STAR version and compatible parameters
+5. **File format detection**: Ensure both R1 and R2 files for each sample use the same extension (e.g., both .fastq.gz or both .fastq)
+6. **Missing files**: The pipeline will default to .fastq.gz if files are not found - check your file naming and extensions

 ### Performance Tips